About sharing with listings¶

 What is a listing?¶

-As a provider, you can use a listing to share data in your Snowflake account with other Snowflake accounts privately or by offering a listing on the Snowflake Marketplace.
-See Becoming a provider of listings.
+As a provider, you can share a Snowflake Native App or data in your Snowflake account by creating and publishing a listing to specific Snowflake accounts or on the Snowflake Marketplace.
+To get started, see Becoming a provider of listings.

-As a consumer, you can use a listing to access data shared by other Snowflake accounts on the Snowflake Marketplace or privately with your account.
-See Becoming a consumer of listings.
+As a consumer, you can access a Snowflake Native App or data shared by other Snowflake accounts on the Snowflake Marketplace or privately with your account using a listing.
+To get started, see Becoming a consumer of listings.

 Listings add capabilities to Secure Data Sharing such as the following: